-This short trek offers memorable hiking experience in short period.
+This short trek offers a memorable hiking experience in a short period.
 Trekking through the beautiful traditional settlements of Gurung and Magar ethnic groups( Ghandruk and Ulleri Village), their terraced farmlands, and the opportunity to see the local people’s fascinating culture and customs are the secondary attraction of the trip.

 #2.Kalapatthar, Everest Region

 Kala Patthar is a small peak literally meaning “black rock.
-It’s altitude is generally given as 5,644m.
+Its altitude is generally given as 5,644m.
 Kalapatthar is located right at the foot of Pumori (7161m) and above Gorakshep on the way to Everest Base Camp.

 Many trekkers to Everest Base Camp will attempt to summit Kala Pattar since it provides the most accessible point to view Mt.
 Everest from base camp and all the way to its summit (the summit of Everest cannot be seen from its base camp).
-The views from almost anywhere on Kalapatthar of Everest, Lhotse and Nuptse are amazing.
+The views from almost anywhere on Kalapatthar of Everest, Lhotse, and Nuptse are amazing.

-Compared to other places on the list, Poon Hill is relatively easily accessible and requires 3-4 days round trip from Kathmandu.
+Compared to other places on the list, Poon Hill is relatively easily accessible and requires a 3-4 days round trip from Kathmandu.

 #4.
 Gokyo Ri, Everest Region

 Undoubtedly Gokyo Ri is a joy for all trekkers for the fantastic views of Mount Everest and the great

 Mahalagnur Himalayan ranges.
 Trekking to Gokyo Ri (5,357m) is the perfect combination with Everest Base Camp Trek.
-In addition to four of the highest mountains – namely Everest (8,848m), Lhotse ( 8,516m) Makalu ( 8,485m) and Cho Oyu (8,188m), there are many other mountains like Gyachung khang, Tobuche, Kangchung, Hungcchi, Lunag Ri & Cholatse and Kantega & Tamserku which are visible from Gokyo Ri.
+In addition to four of the highest mountains – namely Everest (8,848m), Lhotse ( 8,516m) Makalu ( 8,485m), and Cho Oyu (8,188m), there are many other mountains like Gyachung Khang, Tobuche, Kangchung, Hungcchi, Lunag Ri & Cholatse and Kantega & Tamserku which are visible from Gokyo Ri.

 #5.
 Khopra Ridge, Annapurna Region